 Long before the legendary “garage nerds” of Silicon Valley, Denmark had its own technological visionaries – Per V. Brüel and Viggo Kjær.
 Brüel was the salesman and Kjær was the scientist.
 In many ways, they were a perfect match – both were firmly dedicated to placing the common goals of technological progress, science, and solutions above financial prosperity.
 Both knew if their technology was superior, the financial rewards would soon come.

 In 1942, during one of the darkest times in Danish history, they founded a company based strictly on sound and vibration measurement.
 They were told by friends and mentors, “A company like that will never be able to support both of you.”
-Yet today, Brüel & Kjær has over 1100 employees across every continent.
+Yet today, Brüel & Kjær has over 1000 employees globally.

 Green paint – from surplus to symbol